JesseTG/awesome-qt/README.md

 - [Qt Documentation](https://doc.qt.io/) - Official Qt documentation.
 Massive and comprehensive.
 - [Qt Bug Tracker](https://bugreports.qt.io/) - If you think you've found a bug with Qt or one of its related projects, report it here (or see if someone else already has).
 - [Qt Code Review](https://codereview.qt-project.org) - See how the Qt maintainers ensure their code is well-written.
-- [Git Repo Browser](https://code.qt.io/cgit/) - Browse the various source trees that comprise the Qt project.
-You can also find official mirrors of some of their repos [here](https://github.com/qtproject).
+- [Source Code](https://code.qt.io/cgit/) [:octocat:](https://github.com/qtproject) - Browse the various source trees that comprise the Qt project.

 ## Communities